-Project readiness includes the ability to fully expend allocated funds within the fiscal year and the completion of required environmental reviews prior to funding commitment, ensuring that projects can move forward promptly and in compliance with federal regulations.
+Project readiness includes the ability to fully expend allocated funds within the fiscal compliance period and the completion of required environmental reviews prior to funding commitment, ensuring that projects can move forward promptly and in compliance with federal regulations.
+Table 7 details the proposed activities for CDI projects.